006: Home Children

 MS-M: You’re very welcome, it was a pleasure.

-To learn more about Canada’s Home Children and to discover your ancestors visit Library and Archives Canada’s Genealogy and Family History pages, found on our homepage at: www.bac-lac.gc.ca
+AA: To learn more about Canada’s Home Children and to discover your ancestors visit Library and Archives Canada’s Genealogy and Family History pages, found on our homepage at: www.bac-lac.gc.ca.

 Thank you for joining us.
 I’m your host, Angèle Alain, and you’ve been listening to Discover Library and Archives Canada—where Canadian history, literature and culture await you.
 A special thanks to our guests today, John Sayers and Marthe Séguin-Muntz.